MtnBiker/bphealth/README.md

 Refresh index.html.erb after Import

 Daily overlay chart.
 All 7 days in one chart.
 Abcissa is GMT.
-Should be local
+Should be local. (_last_week_by_days.html.erb)

 Should have a pop up after selecting the export.zip asking if want to import.